401 Mill Street, Home To J. B. Wise Co., Wilbur’s, California Brewery and Watertown Roller Skating Rink

 By the following March, several arrests had already been made for intoxication, fights, and disturbances outside the California Brewery, which boasted 40 taps, 200 brands, and 2 lighted dance floors to work those calories off.
 To be fair, its successor, the Watertown Roller Skating Rink, also had numerous incidents without alcohol on the premises.

 The good times, beer, and newsworthy incidents continued to flow through July of 1974 when fire, blamed on burglars, the California Brewery’s after-after-hours mischief-makers who repeatedly struck over its year-and-a-half existence, caused major damage to its interior.
 The Times reported on July 31—

 Police authorities said the tavern, located in the former Wilbur’s Discount Center building with entrances on Main Avenue, had apparently been burglarized.
 Several vending machines were found pried open and the coin box had been removed from a pin ball machine.
 Investigators said they have not yet determined how the burglars entered the building.

 The blaze was discovered at 4:43 this morning by a motorist who saw smoke seeping around the doors and windows.
 The motorist alerted police who set off the box alarm at Mill and East Moulton Streets.
 The fire is believed to have started in the cellar in the middle of the building facing Mill Street – or the east side.

-The Watertown Roller Skating Rink opened for business noon, August 9, and proved to be a popular place.
-Roller marathons were held by various organizations, 1950’s skate parties with costumes, etc. The place operated until around 1995 and closed permanently, per The Times, in 1997.
+The Watertown Roller Skating Rink opened for business at noon, on August 9, and proved popular.
+Various organizations held roller marathons, 1950s skate parties with costumes, etc. The place operated until around 1995 and closed permanently, per The Times, in 1997.